Railroaded!

 Railroaded! is a 1947 American crime film noir directed by Anthony Mann starring John Ireland, Sheila Ryan, Hugh Beaumont and Jane Randolph.

-It was loosely based on the real-life case of Majczek and Marcinkiewicz, the same case that inspired Call Northside 777.
+It was loosely based on the real-life case of Majczek and Marcinkiewicz, the same case that inspired Call Northside 777 (1948).

 Plot

-The innocent owner of a van that is unsuspectingly used in a back-room bookie operation robbery is "railroaded" (in other words, convicted on the basis of false, weak, or uncorroborated evidence) for the killing of a cop during the getaway.

 Clara Calhoun is a beautician with a shop in New York.
 Her shop is in fact a front for a bookmaking operation.
 One evening when she closes up for the night, she gives a silent signal to two masked gunmen lurking outside.
 These two bandits then burst into the shop and hold up both Calhoun and her unsuspecting assistant, Marie Westin.
 The money they steal is betting money from the illegal operation.

 During the robbery, a policeman on patrol in the neighborhood hears Westin's screams.
 He sees the hold up and tries to interrupt the robbery.
 As the policeman intervenes, he shoots one of the robbers, "Cowie" Kowalski, but is then shot and killed by the other robber, Duke Martin.
 The two robbers then escape the scene in a laundry truck, and Martin drops off Kowalski at a doctor's house for medical care.
 Before leaving Martin reminds Kowalski of the plan to implicate a certain Steve Ryan in the crime.

 Later on, Calhoun and Westin are interrogated by detectives Mickey Ferguson and Jim Chubb.
 Westin describes both robbers as black-haired, but Calhoun insists that one of them, the "shooter", had sandy hair.
 Calhoun's version is believed, and soon the sandy-haired Steve Ryan, who usually drives the laundry truck and whose Navy scarf was found at the shop, is found and brought in for questioning.
 After a round of tough questioning by Ferguson and Chubb, Steve Ryan is then taken to a hospital, where Kowalski identifies him as the killer.

 Steve Ryan claims that he is being framed by Kowalski for something he didn't do.
 He says the reason for this is that he beat up Kowalski for making a pass at his sister Rosie Ryan.
 But the detectives don't believe his story.
 Calhoun too confirms Kowalski's identification, and the unfortunate Steve Ryan is arrested.
-His sister Rosie Ryan is sure of her brother's innocence.
+His sister Rosie is sure of her brother's innocence.

-Rosie Ryan pleads her brother's case to detective Ferguson, but he is quite convinced of Steve Ryan's guilt and intends to perform a thorough investigation.
-Calhoun, who has come up with the robbery scheme together with Martin, and who in fact is her boyfriend, starts drinking heavily, angering Martin in the process.
+Rosie pleads her brother's case to detective Ferguson, but he is quite convinced of Steve Ryan's guilt and intends to perform a thorough investigation.
+Calhoun, who has come up with the robbery scheme together with Martin, her boyfriend, starts drinking heavily, angering Martin.